Apple recently announced new changes to iOS 14, which are scheduled to take effect later in 2020/2021. Among the highlights of the changes:

 Audience Manager will continue to enable customers to collect, and store data using the Mobile SDK or any other form of data ingestion.
-IDs that are identified to represent an opt-out event (i.e., an IDFA changing from a unique value to all zero values) can be used to unlink any historic IDs associated to that device.
+We are currently working on making product updates to historically de-link IDFA in Adobe Audience Manager.

 Advertising Cloud will enable its customers to continue to deliver digital advertising campaigns on app inventory against targeted audiences provided by customers (via standard data onboarding processes).
 Customers should work with their data providers to only include user IDs they deem appropriate (e.g. opted-in IDFAs) in any segments that are provided to Advertising Cloud for purposes such as targeting, frequency capping, and measurement, etc.